Philosophy of a Specific Discipline, 2010-2011

 Philosophy of Social Science

 For information about the objectives and general structure of the programme, the MA thesis and the requirements for graduation, please click on ‘More info’ below.
-Descriptions of the particular specialisations, as well as the philosophy courses on offer for those specialisations are to be found at the webpages listed above.
+Description of the particular specialisations, as well as the philosophy courses on offer for those specialisations are to be found at the webpages listed above.

 Objectives and Achievement Levels